Princess Salme Spice Tour Zanzibar

 You will round up the morning with a home-cooked lunch at the spice plantation, before heading back to Stone Town.

-Duration of excursion: This is a half day tour and includes lunch; you will typically arrive back in Stone Town early afternoon.
-The exact itinerary for this excursion is very flexible, and can be combined with the Life in Stone Town tour.
+Duration of excursion: This is a half-day tour and includes lunch; you will typically arrive back in Stone Town early afternoon.
+The exact itinerary for this excursion is very flexible and can be combined with the Life in Stone Town tour.

 Princess Salme Spice Tour Zanzibar Prices

-Princess Salme Spice Tour Zanzibar Rates Includes:
+Princess Salme Spice Tour Zanzibar Rates Include:

 Dates From Dates To Price Per Adult Children Aged 3 to 12 Years

-1st January 2024 31st December 2024 Request for rates Request for rates
+1st January 2026 31st December 2026 Request for rates Request for rates

 Notes